 Isn’t this spending money we don’t need to?

-- Exactly, as such we need to eliminate waste and better ways of doing things.
+We need to eliminate waste and find better ways of doing things.
 These need to be break-thoughs to have a significant impact on the business.

 I’m too busy to engage a consultant - won’t this add to my workload?

 Of course it will take a bit of effort to engage a consultant.
 But this can be a short discussion.
 We have had 5 minute conversations with a new client and solved something they have been grappling with for months.
 This is just because we have been there before and done that.

 We are fast and effective and we can hit the ground running.
 We don’t have to go through weeks of inductions and coming up to speed.
 We have done this before.

 We can give you specific examples where we have done this, countless times.

 But will this reduce my workload?